 A negation of Vitamin D receptors in mice appears to reduce the actions of the Aromatase Enzyme (CYP1A1/2) to varying degrees; activities in the ovaries, testes, and epididymus were reduced by 24%, 58%, and 35% concomitant with reduced gene expression.
 This may be secondary to disrupting calcium metabolism, since supplementation of calcium to these mice normalized actions of aromatase.

-An outright deficiency of Vitamin D decreases aromatase content and activity, which reduces serum estrogen levels; this state is also associated with reduces androgen levels and probably an ill-advised idea
+An outright deficiency of vitamin D decreases aromatase content and activity, which reduces serum estrogen levels.
+This state is also associated with reduced androgen levels.

 Practically, the hormonally active form of Vitamin D3 appears to be a tissue-specific aromatase modulator, seemingly inactive in bone, prostate, and adrenal cells, but inducing aromatase in prostatic cancer cells (a beneficial anti-androgenic effect).
 Vitamin D3 appears to induce aromatase activity in placental cells.

 In MCF-7 cells (a breast cancer cell line), 100nM of active Vitamin D3 can reduce aromatase mRNA to 60% of control and almost abolish cultured cell growth in response to incubation of Alcohol, which proliferates MCF-7 cells.